- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Be gentle with eyelashes and eyebrows, which are sometimes affected, too.

-- If you are bothered by hair falling out, you may choose to cut your hair very short or even shave your head.
+- If the thought of losing your hair bothers you, you might choose to cut your hair very short or even shave your head before it starts falling out.

 - When new hair starts to grow, it may break easily at first.
-Avoid perms for the first few months.
+Avoid perms and dyes for the first few months.
 Keep hair short and easy to style.